The Bachelor Casts Matt James as Its First Black Male Lead

 James, a 28-year-old real estate broker, appeared on Good Morning America on Friday to speak about the news, calling his casting on the show, "A step in the right direction."

-GMA also had Lindsay on the show and she addressed the lack of diversity in Bachelor Nation history.
+GMA also had Lindsay on the show on Friday and she addressed the lack of diversity in Bachelor Nation history.

 "When Rachel speaks, we listen," James said.
 "She has a very important voice in all of this being the first Black woman, person of color, to have a lead.
 So, I think that we're all following suit in that conversation and this is hopefully the first of many Black men to be in this position that I'm in now."